Organising a Litter Clear up in the Community

 - Make a list of the people involved and include contact details.

-- Let people know where they can get assistance e.g. if someone cuts them self.
+- Let people know where they can get assistance for example if someone cuts themself.

 - Ensure all rubbish is at the designated uplift point for collection by Waste Services.